Monday Community Calendar

 -

-And mark your calendar for Wednesday February 1st as KDNK’s partner organization, the Andy Zanca Youth Empowerment Program takes over Carbondale Beer Works for Bingo Night to benefit youth radio.
+Wednesday night February 1st KDNK’s partner organization, the nonprofit Andy Zanca Youth Empowerment Program takes over Carbondale Beer Works at 7 for Bingo Night to benefit youth radio.
 More info at azyep.org.

+Thursday night February 2nd the Crystal Theatre screens Groundhog Day at 7:30 to benefit the Sopris Sun.
+Costumes are encouraged.
+Tickets will be available at the door.

+Friday, here at KDNK on 2nd Street, we’ll host a meet-and-greet with new Station Manager Gavin Dahl, from 4 to 6, featuring live music and refreshments.
+Stop by and kick off First Friday with us.

 You can submit your calendar items on our website or by emailing calendar@kdnk.org.